-Aylin is a second year student studying Psychological Science at University of Adelaide.
+Aylin resided at St Ann’s College throughout 2018 and 2019 studying Psychological Science at University of Adelaide.
 She’s from Wellington, New Zealand

 Walking into St Ann’s College for the first time, I could really feel the community and connectedness of everyone.
 It was wonderfully homely and everyone was so supportive and helpful.
 It became my home away from home and helped me develop so many new friendships with people all around Australia.
 Academia is held in quite high regard, and it’s great to have such supportive academic tutors – people who are happy to help you with anything from studying to working through tough assignments.
 There is always something to do at college, whether it's a fun pub night, sports or college event.
 You’ll never find yourself feeling lonely!

 MACKENZIE BRISTOW, Student